 Most power plant operators work at a control station.

-Many companies require potential workers to take the Power Plant Maintenance (MASS) and Plant Operator (POSS) exams from the Edison Electrical Institute to see if they have the right aptitudes for this work.
+Many companies require prospective workers to take the Power Plant Maintenance and Plant Operator exams from the Edison Electrical Institute to see if they have the right aptitudes for this work.
 These tests measure reading comprehension, understanding of mechanical concepts, spatial ability, and mathematical ability.

-Power plant operators, distributors, and dispatchers need at least a high school diploma.
-However, employers may prefer workers with college or vocational school degrees.
+Power plant operators, distributors, and dispatchers typically need at least a high school diploma or equivalent.
+However, employers may prefer workers who have a college or vocational school degree.

 Employers generally look for people with strong math and science backgrounds for these highly technical jobs.
 Understanding electricity and math, especially algebra and trigonometry, is important.

 Power plant operators and dispatchers undergo rigorous, long-term on-the-job training and technical instruction.
-Several years of onsite training and experience are necessary to become fully qualified.
+Several years of onsite training and experience are necessary for a worker to become fully qualified.
 Even fully qualified operators and dispatchers must take regular training courses to keep their skills up to date.

 Nuclear power reactor operators usually start working as equipment operators or auxiliary operators, helping more experienced workers operate and maintain the equipment while learning the basics of how to operate the power plant.

 Along with this extensive on-the-job training, nuclear power plant operators typically receive formal technical training to prepare for the license exam from the U.S. Nuclear Regulatory Commission (NRC).
 Once licensed, operators are authorized to control equipment that affects the power of the reactor in a nuclear power plant.
-Operators continue frequent onsite training which familiarizes them with new monitoring systems that provide operators better real time information on situations regarding the plant.
+Operators continue frequent onsite training, which familiarizes them with new monitoring systems that provide operators better real-time information regarding the plant.

 Licenses, Certifications, and Registrations

 Nuclear power reactor operators must be licensed through the NRC.
+They typically begin working in nuclear power plants as unlicensed operators, where they gain the required knowledge and experience to start the licensing process.
 To become licensed, operators must meet training and experience requirements, pass a medical exam, and pass the NRC licensing exam.
-To keep their license, operators must pass a plant-operating exam each year, pass a medical exam every 2 years, and apply for license renewal every 6 years.
-Licenses cannot be transferred between plants, so an operator must get a new license to operate in another facility.
+To keep their license, operators must pass a plant-operating exam each year, pass a medical exam every 2 years, and apply for renewal of their license every 6 years.
+Licenses cannot be transferred between plants, so an operator must get a new license to work in another facility.

-Power distributors and dispatchers who are in positions in which they could affect the power grid must be certified through the North American Electric Reliability Corporation’s (NERC) System Operator Certification Program.
-NERC offers four types of certification, and each qualifies a worker to handle a different job function.
-A dispatcher’s certification is valid for 3 years, and a worker must fulfill continuing education requirements to renew the credential.
+Power plant operators, distributors, and dispatchers who are in positions which could affect the power grid may need to be certified through the North American Electric Reliability Corporation’s System Operator Certification Program.

 Concentration skills.
 Power plant operators, distributors, and dispatchers must be careful, attentive, and persistent.
-They must be able to concentrate on a task, such as monitoring the temperature of reactors over a period of time without being distracted.
+They must be able to concentrate on a task, such as monitoring the temperature of reactors over a certain length of time, without being distracted.